nfurfaro/hunter/README.md

 Hunter currently takes the approach of using deterministic rules to determine which mutations to apply.
 This means that the same source code will always produce the same mutations.
 This is in contrast to probabilistic approaches, which randomly select mutations to apply.
 The advantage of deterministic rules is that it's easier to reason about the mutations that will be applied and limit the number of false positives(i.e: equivalent mutations) that are generated.

 To see how Hunter currently determines which mutations to apply, check out the `./src/token.rs::token_transformer()` function.

-> Note: there is now a optional --random flag that can be passed to the mutate command.
-This will apply mutations randomly instead of using the deterministic rules.
-This is a WIP feature, and is likely to increase the number of mutants with an Unbuildable status.

 ## Output & Reporting Options